eomar1122/Dev-Connector/README.md

 # devconnector

-MERN application: Social network for developers to create account, profile, add experience, add education, add post, GitHub account info, and comment on posts.
+MERN application: Social network for developers to connect.
+They can create account, profile, add experience, add education, add post, GitHub account info, and comment on posts.

 ## Technologies